|Alma Mater:||Rice University ('06)|

 Arte Culver was hired as the head men's basketball coach in July of 2016.
-The 2016-17 season was Culver's first at Covenant.
+The 2017-18 season will be his second at Covenant.

 "I am honored and blessed to serve as the head men's basketball coach at Covenant College.
 I am thankful to President Dr. J. Derek Halvorson and Athletic Director Tim Sceggel for believing in me and giving me the opportunity to lead the men's basketball program at Covenant.
 Their trust and support have been phenomenal," Culver said at the time of his hire.
 "Covenant offers a unique combination of strong academics in a genuine Christian atmosphere, and these things became all the more evident as I began to familiarize myself with the school and basketball program.
 The men's basketball program has experienced a lot of growth in the past couple of seasons, and I believe that we have not hit our ceiling yet.
 I am extremely excited to make an impact in the lives of our players as we seek to take Covenant Men's Basketball to new heights."

 In Culver's first season at Covenant, he guided the Scots to their second consecutive winning season with a 14-12 overall record and a berth in the USA South Tournament.
 In his debut, Culver and the Scots defeated No. 15-ranked Emory 74-70 on Nov.
 15, 2016.
 The 14-12 record marked the best record of any first-year head coach in program history.
 Covenant had one All-USA South player (Patjo Twagirayezu) and a three-time USA South Rookie of the Week winner (Caleb Haynes) during the year.
 Culver's team was also awarded the USA South Team Sportsmanship Award, the second straight year Covenant earned the honor in men's basketball.